-Discount Rate - The projection of cash flows used to determine the discount rates of 5.84% (non-hazardous) and 5.96% (hazardous) assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 26 year (closed) amortization period of the unfunded actuarial accrued liability.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 3.56%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2017.
+Discount Rate - The projection of cash flows used to determine the discount rates of 5.20% (non-hazardous) and 5.05% (hazardous) assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 24 years (closed) amortization period of the unfunded actuarial accrued liability.
+The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 1.92%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2021.
+However, the cost associated with the implicit employer subsidy was not included in the calculation of the KRS' actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the KRS' trusts.
+Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.

-The following table presents the City's proportionate share of the collective net OPEB liability, calculated using the discount rates of 5.84% (non-hazardous) and 5.96% (hazardous), as well as what the City's proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher that the current rates.
+Sensitivity of the City's proportionate share of the collective net OPEB liability to changes in the discount rate: The following table presents the City's proportionate share of the collective net OPEB liability, calculated using the discount rates of 5.20% (non-hazardous) and 5.05% (hazardous), as well as what the City's proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher that the current rates.

-Notes to the Financial Statements (continued) For the Year Ended June 30, 2018
+Notes to the Financial Statements (continued) For the Year Ended June 30, 2022